 Coaching is different from managing, training, or mentoring.
 Traditional, old-school managers generally focus on telling people what to do.
-They don’t typically micromanage or drill down to the nitty-gritty of how individuals should do things.

-Telling people what to do is not coaching.
 People don’t like to be told what to do, but rather, prefer to be enabled and helped.
 They want to be involved.
 As the old maxim goes, “Tell me and I forget, show me and I remember but involve me and I learn.”
 Coaching subscribes to this adage, involving employees to improve their job performances.
 It emphasizes the development of individuals and improving their performances gradually, which is a more practical approach than telling people what to do, which will be met with resistance.

 The future of management is coaching.
 Old-school management methods are not effective anymore.
 One example of that is that it has been well-documented that the new Gen Y employees have different values and traits and because of that Gen Y does not work effectively within the scope of traditional management.

-Coaching focuses on people’s strengths, not their weaknesses.
 Sports coaches constantly train to improve their players and focus on making them better every day.
 Coaches in sports seek to emphasize their best players’ strengths, more than they focus on improving weaknesses.

 When a football coach works on a quarterback’s strengths, he might focus on improving his accuracy or decision-making to help him improve as a quarterback.
 It would be silly for him to improve at being a wide receiver and work on his catching or route-running.